johnthethird/TutorialSinatra/README.md

 Ruby uses "gems" to package and distribute code.
 To see a list of installed gems, `gem list` or `gem info` for more detail.
 If you `gem install whatever` it will install the code into the global gem list.
 But each project you are working on can also have its own private gem list, which is a best practice.
 So for this we use `bundler`.

 Bundler works by having a file called Gemfile in a directory, which you then declare what gems you want to use, and run bundle to install them.
 Go to the next commit to see this happen.

+## Step 2

+OK so we added a Gemfile, added the Sinatra gem, and ran `bundle`, which installed the code and created a Gemfile.lock file, which specifies the exact versions used.
+At any time you can delete the Gemfile.lock and re-run bundle to get the latest versions of everything.